Tanken Driland: First series

 The main character in the story is the Princess of Elua who wishes to become a hunter innit.
 She is kind and doesn't leave any of her friends behind.
 In episode 10, it is shown that she has mysterious powers.
 Her weapon is a sword.

 Mikoto's personal assistant, he cares greatly and protects Mikoto from any dangers.
 He has motion sickness.

 Poron wants to become a hero and show his brothers and his parents how strong he is.
 He received a small hat from a fairy in episode 2.
 His weapon is a gun which at the beginning he did not know how to use.
 He loves to eat and always carries some food.
 He also loves looking for treasures.

 A hunter who first appeared in episode 4.
 He first travels alone but then starts traveling with the gang.
 His weapon is something like a spear.

 A hunter who teaches Mikoto everything there needs to be a hunter.
 She also trains her.
 Boni has a hawk named Alder.

 He worries about Mikoto a lot and doesn't what her to become a hunter because it is too dangerous.
 He somewhat knows about Mikoto's powers.
 At episode 7 he finally says that Mikoto can become a hunter.

 Sennen no Mahō

-Main Party
+Main party

-The main character in the story of Sennen no Mahō.
-Wielding a drill-shaped sword capable of drilling as well as enlarging.
+The main character in the story of Sennen no Mahō, he wields a drill-shaped sword capable of drilling as well as enlarging.
 Accidentally swallowing the Goddess Drop, he acquired magical energy, allowing him to return the others powers temporarily.